The DIB will be free-to-access in spring 2021

 Since its launch in 2009, the DIB online has been available for institutions to purchase through a platform provided by Cambridge University Press (CUP), who also publish the hard copy volumes of the DIB (eleven to date).

-In spring 2021, the DIB online will move to an ‘open access’ model, making the entire corpus freely available to all users.
+In mid-March 2021, the DIB online will move to an ‘open access’ model, making the entire corpus freely available to all users.

 We are immensely grateful to Cambridge University Press for beginning the digital journey with us: hosting the DIB online for over a decade and for working with us to add hundreds of new entries to the corpus since 2009.
 We thank too those DIB purchasers who through their annual content fees have made this resource available to so many, and whose long support is now enabling us to take this new step, making the Dictionary free to all.